sourcenetwork/docs.source.network/docs/intro.md

 }
 ```

-Additionally, we can get *all* commits in a document MerkleDAG with `allCommits`, and lastly, we can get a specific commit, identified by a `cid` with the `commit` query, like so:
+Additionally, you can get *all* commits in a document MerkleDAG with `allCommits`, and lastly, you can get a specific commit, identified by a `cid` with the `commit` query, like so:

 ```gql
 query {